mobilecoinofficial/desktop-wallet/README.md

-# WARNING

-Do not build from main without full confidence in the state of the application.
-If there is no official release, please contact an admin for the correct branch.
-This wallet is still in early Beta.
-Use at your own risk.

-Be vigilant for phishing attempts.

-## Upcoming Changes to Git Flow

-We will be shifting away from free-for-all, pre-release branch/commit pattern to a formalized Gitflow where the main branch is always ready.
-Please stay tuned!

 ## MobileCoin Electron Wallet [v1 Release]

 A user-friendly desktop wallet with support for transaction history, encrypted contact book, gift codes, and payments.